beibeiru/ModReg/README.md

 ## Tutorial

-This example shows how to infer the modulation relation between SIRT7 and NFE2L2 using the TCGA liver cancer dataset.
+This example shows how to infer the modulation relation between SIRT7 and NFE2L2 using the TCGA LIHC dataset.

     library(ModReg)